Calistoga's Cheer Bar a hit with kids, adults

 Sundaes come in two sizes, for $7.50 or $10, sodas are $3, $5, and $6, and an egg cream is $6.

-Cheer Bar is located at 1348 Lincoln Ave.
+Cheer Bar is located at 1348 Lincoln Ave. in Calistoga.
 Surber Wong said the current menu is subject to change as the business gets going.